Cilantro Lime Rice

 • Gluten Free.
 Some people wonder if rice is gluten free.
 Yes, it is!
 And while some rice mixes add gluten-containing ingredients, when you flavor it yourself, you know there is no hidden gluten.

 What can you add to white rice to make it taste better?
 We all know it can be pretty plain on its own.
 But with just a few additions, it can go from basic to spectacular with just a few simple additions.
+Here’s an overview of what you’ll need with some recipe notes and tips.
+Scroll to the recipe card for the full amounts and step-by-step instructions.

 • White rice: Many people like to make cilantro lime rice with basmati or jasmine rice.
 But your basic long grain white rice will do just fine if that is what you have in your pantry.
 If you want a whole grain option, brown rice works great too!
+Want to use leftover cooked rice?
+Keep reading for how to do that.

 • Water: Since you are adding other ingredients, cooking the rice just in plain water is all you need to do, but you can also choose to use chicken or vegetable broth for an extra flavor boost.